EddyF/eddyf_videochat/README.md

 * go to http://labs.adobe.com/technologies/cirrus/  and sign up for a developer key
 * Specify your developer key in DeveloperKey constant in VideoChatByEddyF.mxml
 * Specify the URL of your web service in WebServiceUrl constant in VideoChatByEddyF.mxml
-* Create the registration table
+* Create a database and the registration table

 CREATE TABLE IF NOT EXISTS `registrations` (
   `id` BIGINT(20) NOT NULL AUTO_INCREMENT,